 If the Background App Refresh and Location Services Settings are enabled properly and you are still experiencing tracking issues, please try the following steps:

-- Force quit the app and any other open apps, especially processor-intensive ones such as games, GPS tracking apps, etc., as these can cause intense strain on a phone.
-This strain results in error tracking.
+- Force quit the app and any other open apps, especially processor-intensive ones such as games, GPS tracking apps, etc., as these can cause intense strain on a phone and the available memory.
+This higher usage often results in error tracking.
 Relaunch it and see if the problem persists.

 - Delete the application from your phone entirely, and then reinstall the app from the app store.
 You will not be charged again for the app you have downloaded previously.